lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Authentication Keys and Identities

-The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or public key certificates.
+The EDHOC message exchange may be authenticated using raw public keys (RPK) or public key certificates.
 The certificates and RPKs can contain signature keys or static Diffie-Hellman keys.
 In X.509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman keys typically have key usage "keyAgreement".
- EDHOC assumes the existence of mechanisms (certification authority, trusted third party, manual distribution, etc.) for distributing authentication keys (public or pre-shared) and identities.
+ EDHOC assumes the existence of mechanisms (certification authority, trusted third party, manual distribution, etc.) for distributing authentication keys and identities.
 Policies are set based on the identity of the other party, and parties typically only allow connections from a small restricted set of identities.

 * When a Public Key Infrastructure (PKI) is used, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g. a domain name, NAI, or EUI) is included in the other party's certificate.
 Before running EDHOC each party needs at least one CA public key certificate, or just the public key, and a set of identities it is allowed to communicate with.
 Any validated public-key certificate with an allowed subject name is accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
 The certification path provides proof that the subject of the certificate owns the public key in the certificate.

 * When public keys are used but not with a PKI (RPK, self-signed certificate), the trust anchor is the public authentication key of the other party.
 In this case, the identity is typically directly associated to the public authentication key of the other party.
 For example, the name of the subject may be a canonical representation of the public key.
 Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate or COSE_Key containing the public authentication key and the subject name, see {{fig-sigma}}.
 Before running EDHOC, each party need a set of public authentication keys/unique associated subject names it is allowed to communicate with.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.

-* When pre-shared keys are used the information about the other party is carried in the PSK identifier field of the protocol, ID_PSK.
-The purpose of ID_PSK is to facilitate retrieval of the pre-shared key, which is used to authenticate and assert trust.
-In this case no other identities or trust anchors are used.

 ## Identifiers